 eBay Dropshipping Store Profits Calculation

-At the end of this article, I am going to share with you a .csv file containing the table that you can use to calculate your monthly profits.
+At the end of this article, I am going to share with you a .csv file containing the table that you can use to calculate your dropshipping profits.

 You don’t need to create it from scratch, so instead, I want to explain to you how to use it correctly.
 How to fill up the fields in it and their formulas, so that you will become familiar with all aspects of it and be able to get an accurate profit calculation for your store.